-Instead of issuing a circular, your MD may tell in a routine meeting of HODs that they need to encourage their subordinates to read the newspapers during break time.
+Instead of issuing a circular, your MD may mention in a routine meeting of HODs that they need to encourage their subordinates to read the newspapers during break time.
 This important piece of communication can be conveyed informally.

 For Mr. Raj Kumar Hansdah-ji: Nice to see you on this forum after a prolonged interlude.
 Yes, reading habits are declining very fast.
 Nevertheless, this is what the current generation is!